Goatse.cx: History

-Reception, parodies and subsequent usage
+Legacy

 Because many Internet users have been tricked into viewing the site or a mirror of the site at one time or another, it has become an Internet meme.

-On November 24, 2000, the Goatse "giver" and "receiver" images were posted to the official online Oprah Winfrey Message Boards in the Soul Stories board.
+On November 24, 2000, the Goatse page was posted to the official online Oprah Winfrey Message Boards in the Soul Stories board.
 Trystan T. Cotten and Kimberly Springer, authors of Stories of Oprah: the Oprahfication of American Culture, said that this "seemingly considerable male intrusion drove many of the women elsewhere, and the board was retired shortly afterwards".
 Slashdot altered its threaded discussion forum display software because "users made a sport out of tricking unsuspecting readers into visiting [goatse.cx]".

 The Los Angeles Times Wikitorial was introduced on June 17, 2005, to be a publicly accessible method of directly responding to the paper's editorials; Wikipedia co-founder Jimmy Wales had consulted on the project, and on its first day contributed a "forking" of the page to accommodate opposing opinions.
 Prior to the feature's introduction, L.A.
 Times editorial and opinion editor Michael Kinsley stated that "Wikitorials may be one of those things that within six months will be standard.
 It's the ultimate in reader participation".
 The wiki was closed two days later on June 19, 2005, because, The Guardian reported, "explicit images known as Goatses appeared on [it]".